ErpNetDocs/tech/modules/logistics/inventory/inventory-control/planned-reconcile.md

 This will result in **new lines** being created.

-Only when "0" is the final counted number will the quantity of the product change to zero in the final reconciliation document.
+If the only count is "0", then the quantity of the product will be zero in the final reconciliation document.

 ![picture](pictures/zero_count.png)